 On the other hand, the healthcare industry needs to comply with a variety of strict regulations such as HIPAA, a number of data and privacy regulations, as well as a medical and legal review process that can limit the creation of experiences from a content perspective.
 Though, these challenges ultimately extend to all of the technology investments that healthcare companies make, with the right plan and or partnership in place, all of these data, privacy, and regulatory considerations can be addressed to ensure a safe and compliant activation of data on the cloud.
 The opportunity of the cloud is too great to let this work prevent a company from moving forward.

 Moving to the cloud is a process, and it won’t happen overnight.
 A great place to start the transition is at the foundational data consolidation layer.
-A healthcare company cannot orchestrate a set of connected and personalised experiences across lines of business without first integrating the different data sets that power them.
+A healthcare company cannot orchestrate a set of connected and personalized experiences across lines of business without first integrating the different data sets that power them.
 Once that data is in a consolidated view—when identity is connected across those different domains—a healthcare company can start to analyze its current state journeys and behaviors, evaluate value at the action and individual level, and design and orchestrate experiences that delight constituents, inspire them to take deeper action, and realize more value for the company.

 To repeat, the data foundation is the first place to start.
 The next question to consider is, “How can that data be transformed?”